Claim that Sharpie pens ruin Arizona ballots misses the mark

 Arizona Attorney General Mark Brnovich’s office sent a letter to Maricopa County election officials Wednesday demanding answers about which voting centers used the Sharpies and how many votes were rejected because of issues with the Sharpie ink.

+She is seeking a court order that all Maricopa County voters whose ballots were rejected as a result of using a Sharpie be given a chance to fix their ballots.
+Aguilera also is asking for such voters to be able to be present while election officials count their ballots.

+The Maricopa County Elections Department had no immediate comment on the lawsuit.

-AP Technology Writer Barbara Ortutay in San Francisco contributed to this story.
+AP Technology Writer Barbara Ortutay in San Francisco and Associated Press writer Jacques Billeaud in Phoenix contributed to this story.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.